foxbunny/vimfiles/README.md

 Because vimrc includes an automatic install script, you need to have curl installed on your system.

+Install NodeJS (if you are using NVM, make sure that it is in the `$PATH` for Vim!) when you launch it.
+Install `typescript` globally if you want support for it.

 ## Installation

 To install, just clone the project to a local directory: